Find the magnitude and direction angle for each vector. Round ang... | Channels for Pearson+

 Direction Angle of a Vector

-The direction angle of a vector is the angle it makes with the positive x-axis, typically measured in degrees.
-It can be calculated using the arctangent function: θ = arctan(y/x).
-For the vector 〈8√2, -8√2〉, this involves determining the angle based on the ratio of the y-component to the x-component, taking into account the quadrant in which the vector lies.
+The direction angle of a vector is the angle formed between the vector and the positive x-axis, typically measured in degrees.
+It can be found using the tangent function: θ = arctan(y/x).
+For the vector 〈-7, 24〉, the angle would be θ = arctan(24/-7), which requires consideration of the vector's quadrant to determine the correct angle.

 Recommended video: